memfault/interrupt/_drafts/gnu-make-guidelines.md

 than the target, they will not trigger a target re-build.

-A typical use is to create a directory for output files; emitting files to a directory will update it's mtime attribute, but we don't want that to trigger a rebuild.
+A typical use is to create a directory for output files; emitting files to a directory will update its mtime attribute, but we don't want that to trigger a rebuild.

 ```makefile